es

 Pego

-Pego has been characterized by its religious fervor since the medieval age.
+Pego has been characterised by its religious fervour since medieval times.

 Jun